Gerawan Farming: Court Orders ALRB to Count Ballots

-FRESNO, Calif., May 30, 2018 /PRNewswire/ -- Since the November 5, 2013 election at Gerawan Farming, the Gerawan family and employees have had a simple request: "Count the votes."
+FRESNO, California, May 31, 2018 /PRNewswire-HISPANIC PR WIRE/ -- Since the November 5, 2013 election at Gerawan Farming, the Gerawan family and employees have had a simple request: "Count the votes."
 Today, four-and-a-half years after the election, in a 3-0 decision, the Court of Appeal has instructed the Agricultural Labor Relations Board to open the ballots, count them, and issue a tally.
 That is good news for all who believe in the workers' right to choose.
 We call upon the ALRB to follow the Court's instruction and promptly count the votes without any further delay.

 Today's decision affirms that farm workers have the right to decide for themselves whether they wish to be represented by the United Farm Workers, or any union.
 The Court's decision finds that the ALRB "effectively lost sight of the . . . value of protecting the farmworkers' right to choose" (p.
 7) and that the ALRB embraced "a one-sided approach . . . that unnecessarily disenfranchised the workers." (p.
 131)